christmas

 Drone Light Show

-Down by the port, Palmeral de las Sorpresas, Plaza de la Marina, Muelle Uno, and the viewpoint at Gibralfaro host one of the most spectacular additions: a drone light show.
+Down by the port, Palmeral de las Sorpresas, Plaza de la Marina, and Muelle Uno host a drone light show.
+Using 120 drones flying in unison above the Cruise Terminal area, the show creates floating Christmas images in the night sky.

-Large Christmas trees also rise in Plaza de la Constitución, Plaza de la Marina, and Plaza de Jerónimo Cuervo.
+Large Christmas trees also rise in Plaza de la Constitucion, Plaza de la Marina, and Plaza de Jeronimo Cuervo.

 Christmas Markets in Malaga